BIOTECHNOLOGY & LIFE SCIENCES

 UW-Madison features 40 expert speakers in the health, nutrition and biotechnology industries.
 For a full list, and to request a speaker, visit Badger Talks.

 - Nobel Prize geneticist Joshua Lederberg discovered sexual reproduction of bacteria

-- Nobel Prize winning biochemist Har Gobind Khorana synthesized first gene
+- Nobel Prize-winning biochemist Har Gobind Khorana synthesized the first gene

 - Biochemist Harry Steenbock spurred the solution to rickets by biofortifying food